The ACSA standards

 - All ACSA standards are mapped to the CQC Key Lines of Enquiry (KLoE) and the Health Inspectorate Wales (HIW) and Health Improvement Scotland (HIS) inspection domains.
 The GPAS references are also listed against each standard, to allow for easy consultation if further detail is required.

-Download a copy of the 2019 ACSA standards in several formats:
+Gain access to the 2021 ACSA standards in several formats:

-There is an excel version which is useful for conducting your gap-analysis
+There is an Excel version which you may also find useful for conducting your gap-analysis.

-The summary of changes documents detail changes between the previous and current set of standards
+The summary of changes document details changes between the previous 2019 version and the current set of standards.